emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/share_wf_2.png" alt="share_wf_2" width="700"/>
 <img src="images/share_wf_3.png" alt="share_wf_3" width="700"/>

-### Import
+### Importing workflows
 Now we are going to import a Galaxy wokflow.
-Remember that you would not be able to import your own workflow from your user, if you already have it.
+Remember that you cannot import your own workflow from your user, if you already have it.
 So copy my own workflow or one of your colleague's:

 ```
 https://usegalaxy.eu/u/svarona/w/concat-frags-reference-genome